confidential-containers/trustee/attestation-service/docs/parsed_claims.md

 - `tdx.quote.body.rtmr_1`: Runtime measurement register 1.
 - `tdx.quote.body.rtmr_2`: Runtime measurement register 2.
 - `tdx.quote.body.rtmr_3`: Runtime measurement register 3.
+- `tdx.quote.type`: Indicating quote v5 type.
+2 means TDX 1.0 quote and 3 means TDX 1.5 quote.
+Only quote format V5 contains this field.
+- `tdx.quote.size`: Quote body length.
+Only quote format V5 contains this field.
+- `tdx.quote.body.tee_tcb_svn2`: Array of TEE TCB SVNs (for TD preserving).
+- `tdx.quote.body.mr_servicetd`: If there is one or more bound or pre-bound service TDs, this field is the SHA384 hash of the `TDINFO`s of those service TDs bound.
+Else, this field is 0.

 ## Intel SGX